 Thieves & Kings

-Rood is an isolated village located north of the village of Boggle, and is often referred to as “Eveningstar Camp”, for its proximity to that august ruin.
 The village stands in stark contrast to other towns of the Ambarin Valley; once a buzzing trade town at the junction of the river trade and forest routes into the northern depths of the Grandwood, Rood is in the slow process of dying.
 Most of its stone houses are abandoned and overgrown with vines and other plant life, and rats out-number the local population four-to-one.
 The ditch-and-hedge that surround the town is all that keeps its handful of remaining population safe.
 The population numbers barely thirty, half involved in the local inns, with the rest involved in numerous crafts guilds, almost all of which are dependent upon the adventurers from the nearby ruins.
 The only track through town, the “Gray Trail” is overgrown and worn down by the weather and time.
 The many local inns and taverns are known almost universally for their watered ales, horrid accommodations, and sinfully poor service.
-Many visitors, however, simply occupy one of teh dozens of empty stone cottages around town, rather than risk a night in one of the inns.
+Many visitors, however, simply occupy one of the dozens of empty stone cottages around town, rather than risk a night in one of the inns.
 And Rood hangs on.

 The town is now too-often visited by mysterious, wandering strangers, making Rood two towns.
 During the day, it tends to be a bustling, if declining, place with limited river trade, and where adventurers trade their loot for new weapons and supplies for their next expedition.
 At night, it becomes a town filled with intrigue, rumor, threat and murder.
 Rood is not the place for a midnight stroll, particularly alone, if you;re a stranger.
 The best asset one can have in Rood, is a friend who will stand and fight at your side, should the need arise.
 Failed adventurers are common, and just as rapacious as the worst of bandits, plus they tend to be very egotistical towards younger, apparently successful adventurers.